 Despite the relatively short duration of the drilling campaign, the deposition of drill cuttings on the seabed will result in physical changes to sedimentary characteristics.
-During active drilling, local benthic organisms will have limited opportunities for recolonization due to ongoing sediment disturbance.
+During active drilling, local benthic organisms will have limited opportunities for recolonization due to ongoing sediment disturbance but will repopulate rapidly once transitory disturbances are no longer present.

-For waste materials transferred from the Jack-up Drilling Rig to onshore storage facilities, segregation will occur based on waste classification.
+For waste materials transferred from the jack-up drilling rig to onshore storage facilities, segregation will occur based on waste classification.
 Non-hazardous combustible waste is typically incinerated prior to disposal in designated landfill sites.
 The incineration process generates ash residues, which contribute to localized atmospheric emissions, although the overall impact remains short-term.
 However, the disposal of incinerator ash in landfills presents a long-term to permanent environmental burden.